pasqal-io/qadence/docs/content/noisy_simulation.md

 # Noisy Simulation

 Running programs on NISQ devices often leads to imperfect results due to the presence of noise.
-In order to perform realistic simulations, a number of noise models (for digital operations, analog operations and simulated readout errors) are supported in `Qadence`.
+In order to perform realistic simulations, a number of noise models (for digital operations, analog operations and simulated readout errors) are supported in `Qadence` via the package [`Qermod`](https://github.com/pasqal-io/qermod).

 Noisy simulations shift the quantum paradigm from a close-system (noiseless case) to an open-system (noisy case) where a quantum system is represented by a probabilistic combination $p_i$ of possible pure states $|\psi_i \rangle$.
 Thus, the system is described by a density matrix $\rho$ (and computation modify the density matrix) defined as follows: